Bioinformatics AI

 No. Pipette runs entirely in your browser.
 Just log in, upload your data, and start your analysis through natural conversation.

-Pipette current supports a variety of popular bioinformatics tools for NGS analysis and computational biology.
+Pipette currently supports a variety of popular bioinformatics tools for NGS analysis and computational biology.
 Please check the platform page to check the list of currently available tools.

 Just use the feedback form to request the tool.
 If the tool passes our internal checks, we will make it available ASAP.